ericnickus/ericnickus/README.md

 - :My strengths are: Strong Communication with upper management to end users, positive attitude -not afraid of learning new technologies  /new ways to do things, very detail oriented, down to validating source code , even css and html and optimizing javascript where possible, explaining to customers and business owners about technology.
-Never depressing or lazy or bad attitude at work, I do play well with others.
+Never depressing or lazy or bad attitude at work, I play well with others.
+I'm very good at front end developement, CSS, CSS3, flex, responsive layout, cross browser testing.
 -
-- : My weakness is: designing and photoshop although I am very good at front end developement, CSS, CSS3, flex, responsive layout, cross browser testing
+- : My weakness is: designing and photoshop

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)